 - Fast access: Our policy is to see sports-related injuries within 24 to 48 hours

 - Advanced expertise: As South Jersey’s only tertiary care facility, we see the region’s most complex cases—a level of expertise you simply won’t find anyplace else in this area

 - Personalized treatment: Treatment is based on your age, general health, lifestyle, and severity of symptoms, with a focus on relieving pain and restoring mobility in the least invasive way possible

 - Multidisciplinary expertise: Some knee issues require the expertise of other specialists, such as rheumatologists in the case of certain forms of arthritis.
-As the region’s only academic medical center, Cooper is home to experts in more than 75 specialties, giving you access to all the expertise you need, all in one place.
+As the region’s only academic health system, Cooper is home to experts in more than 75 specialties, giving you access to all the expertise you need, all in one place.

 - Extensive physical rehabilitation resources: We have an entire team of skilled physical therapists to help you regain your strength and mobility after a knee injury or mechanical problem

 These are some of the most common knee problems doctors see:

 - ACL tear: The anterior cruciate ligament (ACL) is one of four ligaments that connect the shinbone (tibia) to the thighbone (femur).
 An ACL tear is a common injury among people who play sports that require sudden pivots, like basketball or soccer.

 - Torn meniscus: The meniscus is a pad of connective tissue (cartilage) that acts as a cushion and enhances the knee’s stability.
 A torn meniscus often occurs if you twist your knee while putting weight on it.